desiguel/asx-announce-analysis/readme.md

 * Predictive model build and test.
 * Result reporting.

+# Usage

+Analysis is run out of text_mining.py.

 # Last Words

 That fact that I'm publishing this code base should be telling as to the success of the predictive model :)